6 Dermatologist-Approved Ways to Get Rid of Dry, Flaky Skin

 If you live in a cold climate this winter, chances are you’re freezing, bundled, and trying to look somewhat pulled together despite the elements.
-And underneath it all, you’re probably dealing with tight, itchy, and even flaky skin.
+And underneath it all, you’re probably dealing with a tight, itchy, and flaky face.
 We asked two New York City-based dermatologists how to cope with winter skin.

-“Oils cleanse the skin, plus they have inherently hydrating properties,” says Joshua Zeichner, M.D., the director of cosmetic and clinical research in dermatology at Mount Sinai Hospital, in New York City.
-His pick: Avene XeraCalm A.D Lipid-Replenishing Cleansing Oil ($30, dermstore.com)—a soothing, soap-free formula (eczema skin approved!) that helps prevent the drying effects of water.
+“Oils cleanse the skin, plus they have inherently hydrating properties,” says Joshua Zeichner, MD, board-certified dermatologist and director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.
+His pick: Avene XeraCalm A.D Lipid-Replenishing Cleansing Oil ($30; dermstore.com)—a soothing, soap-free formula (eczema skin approved!) that helps prevent the drying effects of water.

-This ingredient is a humectant that pulls water into the outer layer of the skin and holds up to 1,000 times its weight in water, says Zeichner.
-He likes Neutrogena Hydroboost ($20, ulta.com), an editor-tested, refreshing, gel-like formula that feels light yet acts like a heavy moisturizer.
+This ingredient is a humectant that pulls water into the outer layer of the skin and holds up to 1,000 times its weight in water, says Dr. Zeichner.
+He likes Neutrogena Hydroboost ($20; ulta.com), an editor-tested, refreshing, gel-like formula that feels light yet acts like a heavy moisturizer.
 To maximize hydration, apply it when your skin is damp.
-The same theory applies to the skin on your body: “Moisturize within five minutes of getting out of the shower to lock in hydration,” Zeichner says.
+The same theory applies to the skin on your body: “Moisturize within five minutes of getting out of the shower to lock in hydration,” Dr. Zeichner says.
 “Studies have shown immediate hydration to be more effective than delayed hydration.
 So apply body lotion swiftly and keep the bathroom door closed to increase humidity in the air.
 When choosing a body moisturizer, look for ceramides on the ingredient list.
 These help seal in the cracks between the outer skin cells.”
-His pick: CeraVe Moisturizing Cream ($11, amazon.com).

-“Winter is a time when I recommend that my patients cut down on the frequency of their anti-aging ingredients, including AHA and Retin-A,” says dermatologist Elizabeth Hale, a vice president of the Skin Cancer Foundation.
+“Winter is a time when I recommend that my patients cut down on the frequency of their anti-aging ingredients, including AHA and Retin-A,” says Elizabeth Hale, MD, board-certified dermatologist and vice president of the Skin Cancer Foundation.
 “While these are powerful anti-aging tools, they can dry the skin out even more in the wintertime, so you may want to use them only a few days each week.”

-“Applying sunscreen, even during the winter, is imperative, as studies confirm that sun is the number one cause of skin aging,” explains Hale.
-Her pick: Olay Regenerist Micro-Sculpting Cream with SPF 30 ($22, drugstore.com), which contains an amino-peptide and vitamin B3 to hydrate the skin.
+“Applying sunscreen, even during the winter, is imperative, as studies confirm that sun is the number one cause of skin aging,” explains Dr. Hale.
+Her pick: Olay Regenerist Micro-Sculpting Cream with SPF 30 ($31; cvs.com), which contains an amino-peptide and vitamin B3 to hydrate the skin.

-“Scales in the scalp may not actually be dry skin, but rather dandruff caused by yeast on the scalp, resulting in skin irritation,” says Zeichner.
-Try a dandruff-fighting shampoo, like Head & Shoulders Classic Clean Shampoo ($5, headandshoulders.com and amazon.com).
+“Scales in the scalp may not actually be dry skin, but rather dandruff caused by yeast on the scalp, resulting in skin irritation,” says Dr. Zeichner.
+Try a dandruff-fighting shampoo, like Head & Shoulders Classic Clean Shampoo ($2; headandshoulders.com).
 “Make sure to rub it into the scalp, let it sit for five minutes, then rinse.”
 If this doesn’t do the trick, try this moisturizing, DIY scalp treatment from Dr. Hale: After shampooing, massage a few drops of olive oil or coconut oil (straight from the kitchen) in circular motions.
 Wait about 10 minutes, then rinse.